History of Nintendo: Film and TV ventures

-In the 1980s and 1990s, Nintendo licensed its intellectual properties (IPs) for five American TV shows produced by DiC, four of them being Saturday morning cartoons on NBC: Captain N: The Game Master (1989-1991); The Super Mario Bros.
-Super Show!
-(1989), a hybrid animated-live action show which included animated Legend of Zelda shorts; King Koopa's Kool Kartoons (1989), a programming block of old cartoons such as Betty Boop, with bumpers featuring a live action portrayal of Bowser, which aired on KTTV, a Fox affiliate in Los Angeles; The Adventures of Super Mario Bros.
-3 (1990); and Super Mario World (1991).
-Super Mario World was the first of these to be affected by the Children's Television Act, a 1990 U.S. law which forced children's TV shows to include moral lessons; the act influenced NBC to cancel their tradition of airing cartoons on Saturday mornings.
+In the 1980s and 1990s, Nintendo licensed its intellectual properties (IPs) for five American TV shows produced by DiC: Captain N: The Game Master; The Super Mario Bros.
+Super Show!; King Koopa's Kool Kartoons; The Adventures of Super Mario Bros.
+3; and Super Mario World.
 In 1993, the first film adaptation of a video game, Super Mario Bros., released in theaters.
-A live-action film starring Bob Hoskins and John Leguizamo as Mario and Luigi, respectively, it was a financial and critical failure, making Nintendo apprehensive about licensing their IPs for films for decades.
+A live action film, it was a financial and critical failure, making Nintendo apprehensive about licensing their IPs for films for decades.

 "Console war" with Sega

-At the start of the 1990s, Nintendo occupied 80% of the global video market, the other 20% split among three other competitors; "[the] most promising of these", Frank Cifaldi writes for Kotaku, "was a scrappy little upstart called Sega."
-Sega, a Japanese company, released their new home console, the Sega Mega Drive, in 1988 in Japan.
-In 1989, it launched in the U.S. as the "Sega Genesis".
-Initially, the Mega Drive "was making a modest name for itself" in Japan, whereas in North America, the Genesis was "hardly making a dent in Nintendo's 8-bit empire" despite generating excited media coverage.
+Around 1990, Nintendo occupied 80% of the global gaming market, the other 20% split among three other competitors; historian Frank Cifaldi writes that the "most promising of these" was Sega, a "scrappy little upstart" in Japan.
+Sega released their Sega Mega Drive home console in Japan in 1988.
+It launched in the U.S. as the "Sega Genesis".
+Initially, the Mega Drive "was making a modest name for itself" in Japan, whereas in America, the Genesis was "hardly making a dent in Nintendo's 8-bit empire" despite excited media coverage.
+Sega "ostensibly [had not] much to lose" when, in 1990, they hired former Mattel marketer Tom Kalinske to run Sega of America.

-Sega "ostensibly [had not] much to lose" when in 1990, they hired Tom Kalinske—the former head of marketing at Mattel—to run Sega of America's marketing team.
-He and the marketing team began an intense and unorthodox campaign that made Sega a viable competitor, investing millions on what Cifaldi calls an "aggressive smear campaign" against Nintendo.
-The team decided not to focus on what they viewed as Nintendo's core demographic, children, and worked on making Sega seem cool to a teenage audience.